 - Evaluation from the clerkship/selective site.

 - Completion of the required activities.

 - Receipt of score on the retake of the shelf examination.

-- Failure of Clerkship/Selective.
-See Clerkship/Selective syllabus for details of failure.
+- Failure of clerkship/selective/longitudinal integrated clerkship (LIC) term/selective.
+See clerkship/LIC/selective syllabus for details of failure.

-- If a student fails the clerkship/selective, the student will be required to repeat the clerkship/selective.
-This means that the student must complete all components and requirements for the clerkship/selective (i.e. completion of examination and of clinical requirements) and will no longer be eligible to receive a final clerkship/selective grade of Honors or High Pass for the clerkship.
+- If a student fails the clerkship/LIC term/selective, the student will be required to repeat the clerkship/LIC term/selective.
+This means that the student must complete all components and requirements for the clerkship/LIC term/selective (i.e. completion of examination and of clinical requirements) and will no longer be eligible to receive a final clerkship/selective grade of Honors or High Pass for the clerkship.
 Failure of the same curricular unit twice is grounds for dismissal as per the Dismissal Policy.

-- Each student will be rated a Level 1, 1.5, 2, 2.5 or 3 on the individual educational program objectives within the six behavioral competency domains.
-Criteria for assigning a Level 1 are outlined in the clerkship syllabus.
+- Each student will be rated on the individual EPOs within the six behavioral competency domains.
+Criteria for assigning a level 1 are outlined in the clerkship/selective syllabus.
 See Competency Assessment Policy and Level 1 Competency Appeal Policy.